scaratozzolo/FA595_Final/README.md

 {"prediction": float, "mse": float}

-### POST /api/services/allocation
+### POST /api/services/beta_allocation

-The allocation endpoint allows a user to send a list of tickers to the server and recieve the max Sharpe allocation percentages.
+The beta_allocation endpoint allows a user to send a list of tickers and a target beta to the server and recieve the max Sharpe allocation percentages while maintaining the target beta.

 This endpoint can only be accessed through a POST request.
 The payload must be in the form of:

-{"tickers": ["list", "of", "tickers"]}
+{"tickers": ["list", "of", "tickers"], "beta": float}

 Response from the server will look like:

-{'results': {"ticker": float}, 'sharpe': float}
+{'results': {"ticker": float}, 'sharpe': float, 'calculated_beta': float, 'success': boolean}

 The order of the ticker percentages is found in the tickers key.
 This is because during data collection the tickers are alphabetized.